Audre Lorde: Personal life

-In 1962, Lorde married attorney Edwin Rollins, who was a white, gay man.
-Audre had been living openly as a lesbian since college, however due to LGBTQ+ discrimination, they both decided to remain closeted.
+In 1962, Lorde married attorney Edwin Rollins, who was a White, gay man.
+Audre had been living openly as a lesbian since college, however due to homophobic discrimination, they both decided to remain closeted.
 Audre and Edwin maintained an open relationship, allowing each other to pursue same-sex relationships.
 She and Rollins divorced in 1970 after having two children, Elizabeth and Jonathan.
 In 1966, Lorde became head librarian at Town School Library in New York City, where she remained until 1968.

-During her time in Mississippi in 1968, she met Frances Clayton, a white lesbian and professor of psychology who became her romantic partner until 1989.
+During her time in Mississippi in 1968, she met Frances Clayton, a White lesbian and professor of psychology who became her romantic partner until 1989.
 They raised Lorde's children together, and they lived openly as a lesbian couple.

 Lorde was briefly romantically involved with the sculptor and painter Mildred Thompson after meeting her in Nigeria at the Second World Black and African Festival of Arts and Culture (FESTAC 77).
 The two were involved during the time that Thompson lived in Washington, D.C.